 The Merger of Technical Writing and Instructional Design

+As learning products have evolved over time, the relationship between technical writing and instructional design has grown ever closer.
 I’ve come to believe that there are six levels of evolution in learning products that, when viewed in a historical context, point toward a time in the future when technical writing and instructional design will ultimately converge.
 The following table shows these six levels.

 |Evolution||Tools||Structure||Relationship between TW and ID|